Mangul-Lab-USC/reTCR/README.md

 This package provides a streamlined resource for uniformly processed publicly available TCR-seq data from SRA with attention to known library preparation method and normalization by read number.
 The goal of reTCR is to provide users with a wealth of easy to access, end-to-end, uniformly processed data for exploratory analysis.

 The raw sequencing data were processed with MiXCR using a specifc library preset for each study and further downsampled by read number allowing for comparison between samples.
 Normalization is crucial for separating biological signal from technical noise.
-Next, output from MiXCR is reformatted input into [pyTCR](https://github.com/Mangul-Lab-USC/pyTCR) for downstream analysis.
+Next, output from MiXCR is reformatted and input into [pyTCR](https://github.com/Mangul-Lab-USC/pyTCR) for downstream analysis.
 Users can browse attributes such as study metadata, clonotype count per sample, and several diveristy metrics.

 > [!WARNING]
 > The package work is in progress.